 This Certificate will provide training for women in leadership, contemporary issues in higher education, interpersonal dynamics, ethics, and institutional advancement and governance.
-Graduates will be able to assume leadership positions in higher education, up to and including the level of President.
-The program is led by a team of experts with proven knowledge and leadership in senior administration at Historically Black Colleges and University’s (HBCUs), multicultural education, academic programming in leadership, and gender psychology.
+Graduates from the Post Graduate Academic Leadership program at our Washington, D.C. campus will be able to assume leadership positions in higher education, up to and including the level of President.
+The Certificate program is led by a team of experts with proven knowledge and leadership in senior administration at Historically Black Colleges and University’s (HBCUs), multicultural education, academic programming in leadership, and gender psychology.

 Initial funding for the Certificate has been provided by a grant from the National Science Foundation, and offers full scholarships to eligible participants.
 The purpose of this program is to increase the pool of women, especially women of color, in the STEM disciplines who are well prepared in the science of academic leadership for leadership roles in STEM and other institutional roles at HBCUs.